er1/s228/README.md

 #### Signal description

+* Lab 4: Clock Signal Generator
-- `phase1` is the first clock signal brought out to the LEDs in lab 4
+  - `phase1` is the first clock signal brought out to the LEDs
-- `phase2` is the second clock signal brought out to the LEDs in lab 4
+  - `phase2` is the second clock signal brought out to the LEDs
+* Lab 5: Registers

-- `add1` is pin 6 on the 74283 in lab 5
+  - `add1` is pin 6 on the 74283
-- `pc in` is pin 9 on the 74173 representing the PC register in lab 5
+  - `pc in` is pin 9 on the 74173 representing the PC register
-- `pc out` is pin 1 on the 74173 representing the PC register in lab 5
+  - `pc out` is pin 1 on the 74173 representing the PC register
-- `a in` is pin 9 on the 74173 representing the A register in lab 5
+  - `a in` is pin 9 on the 74173 representing the A register
-- `a out` is pin 1 on the 74173 representing the A register in lab 5
+  - `a out` is pin 1 on the 74173 representing the A register
-- `b in` is pin 9 on the 74173 representing the B register in lab 5
+  - `b in` is pin 9 on the 74173 representing the B register
-- `b out` is pin 1 on the 74173 representing the B register in lab 5
+  - `b out` is pin 1 on the 74173 representing the B register
-- `led latch` is pin 9 on the 74175 in lab 5
+  - `led latch` is pin 9 on the 74175
+* Lab 6: Memory

-- `mar latch` is pin 9 on the 74175 representing the MAR in lab 6
+  - `mar latch` is pin 9 on the 74175 representing the MAR
-- `ir1` comes from the bit 1 in the instruction register in lab 6
+  - `ir1` comes from the bit 1 in the instruction register
-- `ir2` comes from the bit 2 in the instruction register in lab 6
+  - `ir2` comes from the bit 2 in the instruction register
-- `ir3` comes from the bit 3 in the instruction register in lab 6
+  - `ir3` comes from the bit 3 in the instruction register
-- `ir4` comes from the bit 4 in the instruction register in lab 6
+  - `ir4` comes from the bit 4 in the instruction register

 ##### Signal names

-`ir1`: `+1`
+- `ir1`: `+1`
-`ir2`: `Ain`
+- `ir2`: `Ain`
-`ir3`: `Bin`
+- `ir3`: `Bin`
-`ir4`: `Bout`/&not;`Aout`
+- `ir4`: `Bout`/&not;`Aout`

 ### Running a Program